xankar/doji-instabot/README.md

 # Doji InstaBot

-Discord bot that mirrors evening Instagram food posts into a Discord channel.
+Discord bot that mirrors latest Instagram posts from a specific user on a Discord channel.

 ## Features